Kminek42/Neural_Network_C/readme.md

 ## Usage

-Check main.c and main.py to see how to use this library.
+Check example.ipynb and main.c to see how to use this library.